Jane Fonda Isn't Going To Be Shamed Over Plastic Surgery

 Messing voiced her disappointment on Instagram by saying, "Honestly I didn't know it was MK until that morning.
 The itinerary just said Today show appearance.
 Regret going on.
 Dismayed by her comments."

-Kelly may no longer be talking about current political events on her show, but she does seem to be just as polarising.
+Kelly may no longer be talking about current political events on her show, but she does seem to be just as polarizing.

 Advertisement